 Easy 7-ingredient paleo cherry rhubarb crumble.
-Served in individual portions for a quick and delicious summer dessert for 2.
+Served in individual portions for a quick and delicious summer dessert for two!
 Oat-free, refined sugar-free, gluten-free, and vegan optional.

 Rhubarb season is here my friends and I am ready for it!
 I simply cannot resist those gorgeous ruby stalks at the market.